GitEvil/e2e-testsuite-platform/README.md

 );
 ```

-#### Navigate to module by clicking the corresponding main menu item
+#### Navigates to the module by clicking the corresponding main menu item

 ```js
 cy.clickMainMenuItem({